 Sure, things might not seem clear at first.
 But if you both truly love each other, you’ll be able to work out a plan to ultimately be closer to each other.

-Finally, even though you’ll have days where you feel like packing it in, it’s so important to preserve a Positive Mental Attitude (PMA) when it comes to how to make a long distance relationship work.
+Finally, you’ll have days where you feel like packing it in (it’s normal).
+Even so, keep a Positive Mental Attitude (PMA) when it comes to how to make a long distance relationship work.

 If you don’t stay upbeat and focus on your future with your partner, instead of how challenging your present is, you’ll struggle to cope and your relationship will eventually break down.

 Lean on each other, be there for one another and cry together if you need to.
 And above all, always remember that if you can get through a long distance relationship, you can get through anything.

 Do you have any more top tips in terms of how to make a long distance relationship work?
 Tell me your long distance story in the comments!